ibm-cloud-docs/openwhisk/limits.md

   <tbody>
    <tr>
    <td>`codeSize`</td>
    <td>The maximum code size for an action is 48 MB.
-You can use [custom Docker images](/docs/openwhisk?topic=openwhisk-prep#prep_docker) as a workaround for large dependencies, however, the maximum code size for your action is still 48 MB.
+You can use [custom Docker images](/docs/openwhisk?topic=openwhisk-prep#prep_docker) as a workaround for large dependencies; however, the maximum code size for your action is still 48 MB.
 For JavaScript actions, use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
 This limit is fixed and cannot be changed.
-Note that binary code is base64 encoded which increases the size by approximately 33%.
+Note that binary code is base64 encoded, which increases the size by approximately 33%.
 In this case, the actual limit is reduced to 36 MB.</td>
    <td>48</td>
    <td>1</td>
    <td>48</td>